 This plan's health coverage qualifies as a minimum essential coverage and meets the minimum value standard for the benefits it provides.
-See page 9 for details
+See page 9 for details.
+This plan is accredited.
+See page 13.

 Serving: Southern California

 Enrollment in this plan is limited.
 You must live or work in our Geographic service area to enroll.
 See page 14 for requirements.